What Is a Root CA Certificate, and Where Can I Use It?

 what is root ca certificate

-Among the various digital issues today, online security and privacy are the prime ones.
-When you search for something online, you are subconsciously giving away a lot of information to the web.
 Now, lucky for you that Google marks the website as secure or insecure based on its SSL certificate, or all of our crucial data would easily fall into the wrong hands.
-An SSL certificate acts as the sole parameter that defines the security of the website.
-However, its foundation is something else, and it is the Root CA certificate.
+An SSL certificate is the sole parameter that defines the website’s security.
+However, its foundation is something else: the Root CA certificate.

 Online security is crucial, but what is the root CA certificate, and where can you get it?
 We will briefly discuss everything in the article.
 Just keep reading!